Olivia Newton-John, known for her role in 'Grease' and hit song 'Physical,' dies at 73

 Newton-John will forever be remembered for her work as Sandy Olsson in "Grease" along with her role in "Xanadu."

-She also had a successful music career including her 19821 hits "Physical" and "Magic."
+She also had a successful music career including her 19821 hits "Physical," "A Little More Love," "Xanadu," "Twist of Fate" and "Sam."

+She won a record of the year Grammy for "I Honestly Love You."

 Following the news of her passing, tributes began to pour in on social media.